 But many organizations—and managers—fail to clearly define and share their performance expectations.
-As a result, employees end up interpreting them on their own.
-This leads to lack of alignment, poor results, and little time for performance.
+As a result, employees end up interpreting expectations on their own and set individual goals that don’t match up with their team or organizational goals.
+This leads to lack of alignment and poor performance outcomes.

 It’s no surprise that organizations who don’t align their goals have employees who are confused and doubtful about how they fit into the bigger picture.

 Here are four ways to drive focus, create clarity, and share performance expectations for improved goal alignment.

 Communication is an important part of any business.
 Effective communication helps managers engage their employees and manage individual performance expectations.